DataResponsibly/RAI_Site.github.io/_pages/RAIforUkraine.md

       {% include figure.html path="assets/img/publication_preview/lightbulb.png" class="img-fluid rounded" style="box-shadow: none;" %}
     </div>
     <div class="col-sm-10 mt-3 mt-md-0">
-    Fill out <a href="https://forms.gle/dSjjFfqVFd3Thgi4A"> this form</a> no later than August 15, 2024, to propose a research project.
-By mentoring RAI Research Fellows, you  will play a crucial role in their academic and professional development.
+    <b>Fill out <a href="https://forms.gle/dSjjFfqVFd3Thgi4A"> this form</a> no later than August 15, 2024, to propose a research project.</b>  By mentoring RAI Research Fellows, you  will play a crucial role in their academic and professional development.
 We are excited to hear from you!
     </div>
   </div>
 </div>